 A crate is the smallest amount of code that the Noir compiler considers at a time.
 Crates can contain modules, and the modules may be defined in other files that get compiled with the crate, as we’ll see in the coming sections.

-A Noir crate can come in one of two forms: a binary crate or a library crate.
+A Noir crate can come in several forms: binaries, libraries or contracts.

 Binary crates are programs which you can compile to an ACIR circuit which you can then create proofs against.
 Each must have a function called

 main that defines the ACIR circuit which is to be proved.

 Library crates don't have a

 main function and they don't compile down to ACIR.
 Instead they define functionality intended to be shared with multiple projects, and eventually included in a binary crate.